 Alignment with Theoretical Framework

 Marxism framed this study with critical race theory as its actuator.
 It could be established that much contemporary social conflict could have been attributed to Marxism through critical race theory (Ghous, 2020).
 The statistical result of this study aligned with the theoretical framework of Marxism in that the study population believed they were actively experiencing racism or had experienced racism, which motivated them to believe sociopolitical activism was a worthy cause.
 However, a statistical majority of the study participants did not think violent revolution was the remedy.
-Several other theoretical frameworks might have explained the study participant's lack of motivation to engage in violent revolution.
-Some of these theoretical frameworks might have been religious or spiritual practices, counseling and therapy relationships, or self-actualization.
+Several other theoretical frameworks might have explained the study ’ ’participant’s lack of motivation to engage in violent revolution.
+These theoretical frameworks might have been religious or spiritual practices, counseling and therapy relationships, or self-actualization.
 The exploration of these delimitations might offer different results and explanations concerning the study population’s lack of motivation for violent revolution in light of their reported experiences with racism and race-related stress.

 Sociopolitical attitudes of the study population suggested emotions regarding facts or the perceived state of the unique combination of social and political factors in a sociopolitical environment (Chaiklin, 2011).
 Sociopolitical could have included beliefs about gender equality, government responsibilities, adherence to social norms that affected the citizenry, support for civil liberties, inclination to participate in political activity or activism, and perspectives about maintaining order (Campbell & Horowitz, 2016; Nugent et al., 2016).
 Sociopolitical attitudes were often affected by political orientation and ideology (Campbell & Horowitz, 2016; Furnham, 1985; Haidt, 2012; Proch et al., 2019; Tansey & Kindsvatter, 2020).

-Political ideologies like conservatism or liberalism were fundamental contributors to individuals' attitudes concerning their sociopolitical environment (Kivikangas et al., 2021; Leong et al., 2020).
+Political ideologies like conservatism or liberalism were fundamental contributors to ”individuals’ attitudes concerning their sociopolitical environment (Kivikangas et al., 2021; Leong et al., 2020).
 However, it was vital to note that there were cultural and subcultural differences in how political ideology, moral foundations, and sociopolitical attitudes related.
 In a cross-cultural meta-analysis, Kivikangas and colleagues (2021) found that research on political ideology, moral values, and attitudes results were smaller in samples that did not consist of individuals who were white, American, or had political interests.
-Further research on African American populations' political ideology and sociopolitical attitudes is needed.
+Further research on African American ”populations’ political ideology and sociopolitical attitudes is needed.

 Section Three: Implications

-So What?

-Based on the literature, material differences (economic, political, legal) sometimes affected groups designated as " racial minorities" – a designation based mainly on census statistics.
+Based on the literature, material differences (economic, political, legal) sometimes affected groups designated as”““racial minorities””” – a designation based mainly on census statistics.
 However, many of the material differences were not racial at all.
 One could empirically demonstrate that many of the issues ascribed to systemic racism were indeed classism matters, not actual racism, as the term was understood just a short time ago.
 The definition of racism has evolved substantially in the last four to five years.
-Theorists of postmodernism were and have been attentive to social systems focusing their efforts more on detecting implicit biases, points of view, and even subconscious racial assumptions.
+Theorists of postmodernism were and have been attentive to social systems, focusing their efforts on detecting implicit biases, points of view, and even subconscious racial assumptions.
 These positions were counter-liberal in sentiment.
 Traditional liberalism was more concerned with equality at the different levels of society and stressed progress incrementally.
 Critical race theory in the hands of the novice was a potentially destructive revolution as it seemed to be fueled by emotional fervor instead of sound reasoning.
 While there is no such state as color-blindness regarding race (a form of racism), many traditional liberals and conservatives believed there was.
 How can one both celebrate and ignore the outward racial and cultural traits of others and celebrate them simultaneously?